-- Two exhibitor passes (these can be handed off, but only two representatives can be on site at any time - additional passes can be purchased for $39.99+tax)
+Two exhibitor passes (these can be handed off, but only two representatives can be on site at any time - one additional pass can be purchased for $49.99+tax)

 What You Agree To

-Upon acceptance by BC Distilled Media Ltd. (BC Distilled), this registration form, together with any fees, constitutes a contract for rental of space, assigned by BC Distilled.
+Upon acceptance by BC Distilled Media Ltd. (BC Distilled), this registration form, together with any fees or deposits, constitutes a contract for rental of space, assigned by BC Distilled.
 Any exhibitor failing to occupy space is not relieved of the obligation of paying all fees and will forfeit any deposit paid.

-- Samples: The exhibitor agrees to supply sufficient product samples at no charge to the attendees.
+Samples: The exhibitor agrees to supply sufficient product samples at no charge to the attendees.
 Samples are not ‘ticketed’.
-Samples should be no more than .25 oz.
+Samples size is restricted to .25 oz of spirits.

 Artisan Distillery & Product Qualifications

 Original Product: The product must have been distilled and bottled by the original producer, i.e. it cannot be a rebranded or white label product.